Can International Students Invest in the U.S. Stock Market?

 Ed Zaleck | Aug 26, 2025 Student Life

-For international students, studying in the U.S. is a chance to pursue your academic goals but often can present struggles to earn income due to employment F-1 visa employment restrictions.
-For many, investing in the stock market presents a potential opportunity to earn passive incomes.
-This causes a common question: can international students buy stocks while on an F-1, J-1, or other student visa?
+For international students, studying in the U.S. presents a valuable opportunity to pursue your academic goals - but F1 visa employment restrictions can often make it a struggle to stay afloat financially.
+For many, investing in the stock market presents a potential opportunity to earn passive income.
+This leads to a common question: can international students buy stocks while on an F-1, J-1, or other student visa?

 In short, the answer is yes - but there’s key rules to be aware of.
 We cover what you need to look out for when investing as an international student in the U.S.